more - Home Hall-Hire Places History Contact Us News Events Clubs Business Community Hallmark Links

 WILLS and PROBATE INDEX:

-Administration of the personal estate of John Gomme, late of Loosiey Row in the Parish of Princes Risborough in the County of Buckingham, Engineer & iron Founder, who died 9 Dec 1882 at Loosiey Row, was granted at Oxford to Sarah Gomme of Loosiey Row, Widow, the relict.
+John Gomme: Administration of the personal estate of John Gomme, late of Loosiey Row in the Parish of Princes Risborough in the County of Buckingham, Engineer and iron Founder, who died 9 Dec 1882 at Loosiey Row, was granted at Oxford to Sarah Gomme of Loosiey Row, Widow, the relict.
 Personal' Estate: £783.
 15s.
 6d.

 A year after the 1881 census, on 9th December 1882, John Gomme (junior) died aged 42.